intro.

 Our Goals:

-2. Make DIY version of every nanofabrication tool
+1. Make a DIY version of every nanofabrication tool

 working on the hacker fab.